TalarB/InvoiceLogger/README.md

 The app uses CoreData to save and retrieve invoices on the device.

 **Limitations**

 Due to time limitations, the following are not supported:
 - Long titles and locations
 - Editing invoices
 - Deleting invoices
 - Adding multiple photos for the same invoice
 - Getting to see the image in full size when tapping on it
+- Only a few currencies are supported

+**Nice to have**

+Additionally to the limitations, it would have been nice to have the following:
+- A profile page
+      - where the user could turn on reminders to add photos for invoices missing it
+      - set allowed currencies
+      - turn on saving images in the photo gallery
+- Organizing the table view by days, where all inputs for the same day are shown within one section